 Born and raised right here in Richmond County, our pastor has lived in Rockingham practically all of his life.
 Ronnie was raised with parents who took him to church where he began to hear the gospel at a very young age.
 In August of 1977, Ronnie gave his heart to Jesus Christ and was born again.

 As a 1978 graduate of Richmond Senior High School, Ronnie enjoyed going to work and dating Karen Williams.
 Ronnie eventually married that high school sweetheart on November 21, 1981.
 They have four children: Grace (Brandon), Amber, Hannah (Christian), and Taylor.
-They also have two grandchildren (Cade and Wyatt) who they love spending time with.
+They also have three grandchildren (Cade, Wyatt, and Savannah Joy) who they love spending time with.

 Before becoming the Senior Pastor at Freedom, Pastor Ronnie served as Associate Pastor for five years.
 He has always had a deep love for the people of this congregation and has said that it has been one of the greatest blessings of his life.
 "The greatest part of our church is its people," says Pastor Ronnie.